This post was created during my first attempt at using Dragon Dictate for Mac (voice-to-text software technology)

 My understanding, in the past, was that voice recognition software was not particularly accurate.
 In fact, my understanding was that it was working well if you were at 90% accuracy rate.
 I can see already, from my brief experience with this program, that the accuracy rate is much higher.
 Additionally, I can see how easy it is to quickly update or fix any errors as I am progressing.
 For me this will be a very useful tool.

 I have always been a good writer, and am able to easily express my ideas.
 I do find spelling challenging however, and sometimes I have found that writing ideas can take longer than just saying them.
 In fact the way I process often is through what I hear myself say.
 So then, the process of hearing my own speech, in other words talking about something, is a huge part of my processing and a link to my own cognition.

-When I consider students with autism (or other neurological differences), who may have challenges in organizing their thoughts and often experience challenges with written output, I can see that this Dragon Dictate software will potentially open up huge opportunities for my child and others like him.
+When I consider students on the Autism spectrum (or those who experience other neurological differences), who may have challenges in organizing their thoughts and often experience challenges with written output, I can see that this Dragon Dictate software will potentially open up huge opportunities for my child and others like him.

 Ahhh… the possibilities…

 PS.
 This is not a promotional post for this program; rather it is simply a reflection of my experience with the software.
 I received no benefit or compensation from the makers or distributors of Dragon Dictate.